-Formatted: Space Before: 0.8 line, After: 0.8 line

-b.
-Typical hHate speech typically is intended to express and/or incite hatred on the basis of a person or persons' membership in a protected class (for example: "I hate transsexualstransgender people") c.
-Hate speech may or may not include canards that propagate a sensationalized or hateful misrepresentation of the group's membership (for example: Muslims or Arabs as terrorists) Commented [SE1]: This is duplicative of "stereotypes" in d.c.
-Hate speech may or may not-include nonverbal depictions and symbols, as well as drawings, photographs, graffiti, logos, or other imagery made publicly visible (for example: the Nazi swastika or salute, or the Confederate Battle Flag) (b) 3.
-Education-Exceptions: Use of what would ordinarily be treated as hate speech is may be narrowly permissible in: a. in an instructional or remedial therapeutic setting for purposes of identifying material as hate speech and/or remedying its negative consequences , and; or ; b. in teacher-led discussions or assignments in which above-defined hate speech statement, epithet, symbol, or gesture is studied, either within its historical context(s) or as hate speech-within its context itself (e.g., contextually appropriate academic settings) (e.g. classroom discussions of swastikas in Nazi Germany, or their ancient use as religious symbols; or their contemporary use by white supremacist organizationsin Buddhist art, Confederate flags in a Civil War social studies lesson).; or Formatted: Font: Italic c. by and to people who identify with the group against whom the specific hate speech is typically directed, when uttered in a self-deprecating, familiar, friendly, or reappropriated manner (e.g., the use of a colloquial version of the N-word in African American Vernacular English). b.
-Formatted: No bullets or numbering 4.
-Vigilance: The Public Schools of Brookline promote and encourage the consistent reporting of hate speech incidents , even if addressed in the classroom , as a means of prevention PSB will develop a user-friendly mechanism for reporting incidents of hate speech , and will ensure its broad promotion throughout schools and its accessibility to administrators, educators, students, and their families and caregivers.
+- Typical hate speech involves epithets, slurs, statements that promote bias and/or malicious stereotypes (for example: "Jews control the world" or use of the N-word) - Typical hate speech is intended to express and/or incite hatred on the basis of a person or persons' membership in a protected class (for example: "I hate transsexuals") - Hate speech may or may not include canards that propagate a sensationalized or hateful misrepresentation of the group's membership (for example: Muslims or Arabs as terrorists) - Hate speech may or may not include nonverbal depictions and symbols, as well as drawings, photographs, graffiti, logos or other imagery made publicly visible (for example: the Nazi swastika or salute, or the Confederate Battle Flag)

+- 3. Education Exceptions: Use of what would ordinarily be treated as hate speech is narrowly permissible in: - an instructional or remedial therapeutic setting for purposes of identifying material as hate speech and/or remedying its negative consequences, and; or - ii. teacher-led discussions or assignments in which a statement, epithet, symbol, or gesture is studied within its context (e.g., contextually-appropriate academic settings) (e.g. swastikas in Buddhist art, Confederate flags in a Civil War social studies lesson). - 4.
+Vigilance: The Public Schools of Brookline promote and encourage the consistent reporting of hate speech incidents, even if addressed in the classroom, as a means of prevention.
 The "mandated reporter" approach should be applied using a reporting mechanism explicitly identified by the District.
 In other words, if one becomes aware of any hate speech, it should be reported.
 This reporting mechanism will be made publicly available in PSB communications at least biannually.
 This reporting mechanism will be easily identifiable on the PSB website.
-This reporting mechanism will be posted publicly in each school administration building's entranceway.
-Commented [SE2]: There is no honor code at BHS and this would run against existing culture.
-5. Investigation : The Public Schools of Brookline assert that all reports of hate speech using the of armentioned mechanism will be investigate all reports of hate speech discussion.

-5. Investigation: The Public Schools of Brookline assert that all reports of hate speech using the aforementioned mechanism will be investigate all reports of hate speech thoroughly in accordance with existing bullying reporting procedures (Section J).-Each member of the school community is responsible for cooperating with the PSB's investigation of reports or complaints of violations of this Policy and with the PSB's efforts to prevent, respond effectively to, and eliminate any such conduct.

-6. Education: Annual training in preventing, identifying, responding to, and reporting hate speech will be provided for all school employees.
-Staff training for those responsible for investigating incidents of hate speech and oversight of this policy will include training to distinguish between acceptable speech and expression and hate speech.-PSB affirms its commitment to the development of critical thinking skills as the foundation of distinguishing between acceptable and hate speech.Age appropriate, evidence based instruction on hate speech prevention shall be incorporated into the curriculum for all pre-K to 12 students.

-7. Data Reporting: All reported incidents will be logged in a District database.
-The District shall prepare annually a written catalog of reported hate speech incident data to the School Committee at least once by June 20 of each academic year.-The data shall include, but not be limited to: (i) the number of reported allegations of hate speech aggregated by protected class and by school; (ii) the number and nature of substantiated incidents of hate speech aggregated by protected class and by school; -(iii) the number of students disciplined-engaged in restorative justice practices or disciplined for engaging in hate speech aggregated by protected class and by school; -in and (iv) any other pertinent information requested by members of the School Committee in tracking hate speech incidents to better understand their scope and promulgate more effective procedures to ensure the safety and social-emotional well-being of our school communities.
+This reporting mechanism will be posted publicly in each school administration building's entranceway. - 5.
+Investigation: The Public Schools of Brookline assert that all reports of hate speech using the aforementioned mechanism will be investigated thoroughly in accordance with existing bullying reporting procedures (Section J).
+Each member of the school community is responsible for cooperating with the PSB's investigation of reports or complaints of violations of this Policy and with the PSB's efforts to prevent, respond effectively to, and eliminate any such conduct. - 6.
+Education: Annual training in preventing, identifying, responding to, and reporting hate speech will be provided for all school employees.
+Staff training for those responsible for investigating incidents of hate speech and oversight of this policy will include training to distinguish between acceptable speech and expression and hate speech.
+Age-appropriate, evidence-based instruction on hate speech prevention shall be incorporated into the curriculum for all pre-K to 12 students. - 7.
+Data Reporting: All reported incidents will be logged in a District database.
+The District shall prepare annually a written catalog of reported hate speech incident data to the School Committee at least once by June 20 of each academic year.
+The data shall include, but not be limited to: (i) the number of reported allegations of hate speech aggregated by protected class and by school; (ii) the number and nature of substantiated incidents of hate speech aggregated by protected class and by school; (iii) the number of students disciplined for engaging in hate speech aggregated by protected class and by school; and (iv) any other pertinent information requested by members of the School Committee.
+The purpose of this annual report is to assist the district and School Committee in tracking hate speech incidents to better understand their scope and promulgate more effective procedures to ensure the safety and social-emotional well-being of our school communities.

-7.8.
-Remediation: Recognizing that hate speech can range from intentional to unintentional, with varying degrees of scope and severity, district responses shall be tailored to the context of each individual situation and the ages and circumstances of those impacted.
-While remediation may include a disciplinary response, the goals are always to educate and promote the general welfare.
-Remediation shall align with the PSB Code of Conduct.